kodurumanisha84/EmailAutomationReminderSystem/Readme.md

 # 📨 Email Automation & Reminder System

-## 🌾 Project Overview: Multilingual Mandi
+## 🌾 Project Overview:
-This project is a high-performance, asynchronous backend system designed to handle automated email reminders.
-While built as a general-purpose tool, it is optimized for the **Multilingual Mandi** platform, allowing for localized communication with vendors and farmers regarding price updates, payment deadlines, and session starts.

-The system uses **FastAPI** for the web interface, **SQLite** for persistent storage, and a dedicated **Background Scheduler** to process and dispatch emails.
+This project is a robust, asynchronous backend solution designed for the automated scheduling and dispatching of emails.
+It is built to solve the challenge of "set-and-forget" notifications, where a user can schedule an email via an API, and a background worker ensures it is delivered at the precise moment required.

+The system architecture is divided into two main components:
+The Producer (FastAPI): A high-performance REST API that receives contact information and schedules reminders.
+The Consumer (Background Scheduler): A decoupled worker process that monitors the database and handles the actual SMTP email transmission.

 ---